If you had asked me even a few months ago what my educational philosophy was, I wouldn’t have had a clue.

 For example, maybe cut back on their English classes (where they’re already ahead) and play math games?
 This strategy worked for me almost every time!

 Other ways an educational philosophy can benefit:

 Looking back over my homeschool journey, I really appreciate my mom’s decision to educate me at home.
 She may not have used the words “educational philosophy,” but her approach created in me a lifelong love of learning.
-I may not know as much about the world as I’d like, but I have definitely learned to look things up if I don’t know them!

 Do you have an educational philosophy?
 If so, what are the most important components for you?

 We have updated this blog post originally published in 2014, for timeliness and detail.